hetida/hetida-designer/docs/adapter_system/manual_input.md

 When selecting "manual input" in the test execution dialog you have several options to insert and upload data directly without the need of a specific adapter.

 For simple types (like STRING, FLOAT, INT) you can enter data directly in the input field.
-For SERIES, DATAFRAME or ANY inputs clicking on the input field opens an editor dialog where json-data can be entered.
+For SERIES, DATAFRAME, MULTITSFRAME or ANY inputs clicking on the input field opens an editor dialog where json-data can be entered (a template is provided in the input text field).

+Note that for SERIES, DATAFRAME and MULTITSFRAME you can add metadata (which is attached to pandas `.attrs` attribute) by using the wrapped json format described [here](../metadata_attrs.md).

 This dialog additionally allows to import a json or csv file from disk via clicking on "Import JSON/CSV".
 For json files the required format agrees with the format for entering data into the dialogs editor.
 This format and the format required for CSVs is described below.